 In The Best Sellers, I review the best selling albums in the United States from every year since 1956.
 With this column, I examine the music that Americans have made popular over the years analyzing the musical and societal trends that influence what people want to listen to.

-In Random Reviews, I review a random hit song that’s charted on the Billboard Hot 100 from anypoint in the chart’s history going from its beginning in 1958.
+In Random Tracks, I review a random hit song that’s charted on the Billboard Hot 100 from anypoint in the chart’s history going from its beginning in 1958.
 To make my site more interactive, comment and let me know what random hit song you want me to review.

 In Party Like It’s 1999, I reviewed the #1 hit songs of my birth year 1999 in honor of my birthday in June.
 And I’ll also be reviewing other hit songs from ’99 in conjuction with Random Reviews.